EllieRuston/TheFlavourFrenzy/README.md

 This Website will be developed in Visual Studio using ASP.net(7) MVC

 Technology stack:
-GitHub
+GitHub;
-GitBash
+GitBash;
-Visual Studio 2022 Community
+Visual Studio 2022 Community;
-Azure Web App's for testing and deployment
+Azure Web App's for testing and deployment;